applidget/event-theme-maker/lib/new_repository/template/README.md

 Run `yarn create-theme -n theme-name -b BASE_THEME` to create a new theme.

 Eventmaker themes can depend on other themes.
 We will provide you with existing Eventmaker themes so you don't have to start from scratch. **Do not edit thoses themes**.
 Instead run the command above and you can start on a clean state.
+The base themes you are building on will have a `.locked` file at their root.

 ### 3️⃣ Start